CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 single `dict` argument containing the parameters of the call and yields the result.

-A single plugin module can define multiple new endpoints.
+A single plugin can define multiple new endpoints.

 A view function in a plugin may call the view function of an existing endpoint if the plugin imports the module containing the latter.
 This